cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 instantiation of an oracle for constructing static DH samples; see {{BG04}} and {{Cheon06}}.
 These attacks are meant to recover (bits of) the server private key.
-Best-known attacks reduce the security of the prime-order group instantiation by log_2(Q)/2 bits, where Q is the number of `Evalute()` calls made by the attacker.
+Best-known attacks reduce the security of the prime-order group instantiation by log_2(Q)/2 bits, where Q is the number of `BlindEvalute` calls made by the attacker.

 As a result of this class of attack, choosing prime-order groups with a 128-bit security level instantiates an OPRF with a reduced security level of 128-(log\_2(Q)/2) bits of security.
 Moreover, such attacks are only possible for those certain applications where the adversary can query the OPRF directly.
-Applications can mitigate against this problem in a variety of ways, e.g., by rate-limiting client queries to `Evaluate()` or by rotating private keys.
+Applications can mitigate against this problem in a variety of ways, e.g., by rate-limiting client queries to `BlindEvaluate` or by rotating private keys.
 In applications where such an oracle is not made available this security loss does not apply.